 Buffered Channels in Go

-All the channels we discussed in the previous tutorial were basically unbuffered.
-As we discussed in the channels tutorial in detail, sends and receives to an unbuffered channel are blocking.
+In this tutorial, we are going to discuss buffered channels in Go language.
+All the channels we discussed in the previous tutorial were unbuffered.
+As discussed in the channels tutorial, sends and receives to an unbuffered channel are blocking.

-Buffered channels can be created by passing an additional capacity parameter to the make
+We can create Buffered channels by passing an additional capacity parameter to the make function, which specifies the size of the buffer.

 ch := make(chan type, capacity)

-Lets write some code and create a buffered channel.
+Let us write some code and create a buffered channel.

 package main